Universal-Networker/MSM6650-Database-Decoder/README.md

 # MSM6650 Database Decoder
 This tool is able to decode the audio databases EPROM binaries used for the OKI MSM6650

-However it was more specifically created to decode the announcements on a British Rail Class 365 announcement unit.
+However, it was more specifically created to decode the announcements on a British Rail Class 365 announcement unit.

 ## Phrase Definition Table
 The database binaries start with a phrase table at hex address 0x800 which can hold up to 128 phrases.